OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/metamodelstructured.rst

-.. index:: RegularGridInterpComp Example
+.. index:: MetaModelStructured Example

 *********************************
-RegularGridInterpComp Component
+MetaModelStructured Component
 *********************************

-`RegularGridInterpComp` is a smooth interpolation Component for data that exists on a regular grid.
+`MetaModelStructured` is a smooth interpolation Component for data that exists on a regular grid.
-This differs from `MetaModel` which accepts unstructured data as collections of points.
+This differs from `MetaModelUnStructured` which accepts unstructured data as collections of points.

-`RegularGridInterpComp` produces smooth fits through provided training data using polynomial splines of order 1 (linear), 3 (cubic), or 5 (quintic).
+`MetaModelStructured` produces smooth fits through provided training data using polynomial splines of order 1 (linear), 3 (cubic), or 5 (quintic).
 Analytic derivatives are automatically computed.